 To the extent that such costs are not reimbursed under any other federal program, award funds may be obligated for the reasonable, necessary, and allocable costs (if any) of actions (e.g., training) designed to ensure compliance with this condition.

-- 4. Rules of construction - A. For purposes of this condition--
+A. For purposes of this condition--

 (1) the term "alien" means what it means under section 101 of the Immigration and Nationality Act (see 8 U.S.C.
 1101(a)(3));